ZeeshanMukhtar1/AdBlock-Lite/README.md

 1. After installation, the AdBlock-Lite icon will appear in the Chrome toolbar.
 2. Click the icon to access extension options or view blocked ads statistics.

+Certainly!
+If you want to provide users with a quick instruction on how to test your extension on a specific website, here's a short paragraph you can add to your documentation:

+## Testing AdBlock-Lite

+To experience the ad-blocking capabilities of AdBlock-Lite, visit [Speedtest.net](https://www.speedtest.net/).
+Once the extension is installed, you'll notice a cleaner and ad-free environment during your speed tests.
+AdBlock-Lite uses customizable rules to block ads from various networks, enhancing your browsing experience.
+Ensure the extension is enabled, and visit the provided link to see the results firsthand.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, bug reports, or want to add more ad-blocking rules, please open an issue or submit a pull request.